Criminal Charges in Texas

 What is a Board Certified Criminal Defense Attorney?

 If you’ve ever seen the commercials that say “not certified by the Texas Board of Legal Specialization” that is because only attorneys who have passed the rigorous state specialization examination can advertise themselves as an expert in a particular area or as a Board Certified Specialist.
-Four of the attorneys at Varghese Summersett PLLC are Board Certified Criminal Specialist.
+Three of the attorneys at Varghese Summersett PLLC are Board Certified Criminal Specialist.
 This means they are among the very few criminal defense attorneys in Texas that have reached the highest level of certification possible in criminal law.
 These attorneys stand out because of not only their experience but also their success in passing a rigorous certification examination that allows them to use the designation of criminal law expert or criminal defense specialist.
 In addition to our attorneys who areBoard Certified in criminal law, we have one attorney who is alsoBoard Certified in criminal appellate law.
 This means that whenever you bring a case to Varghese Summersett PLLC, you have multiple Board Certified Criminal Law Specialists reviewing your case, analyzing it, and looking for the best possible outcome be that a dismissal, a no bill, a reduced charge, or preparing the case to go to trial.

 Types of Texas Criminal Charges:

 The attorneys of Varghese Summersett PLLC, have the experience to help you navigate through your legal troubles when under an accusation of violating one or more crimes in Texas.

 Call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: